ShyamRazesh/NASSCOM-Packaging_Fundamentals_Design_and_Testing/README.md

 The Packaging Fundamentals of Design and Technology Workshop provides a comprehensive introduction to the rapidly evolving field of semiconductor packaging.
 It equips participants with a strong foundation in modern packaging principles and their impact on system-level performance.
 The workshop explores the evolution of packaging technologies, highlighting key transitions from traditional methods to advanced, high-density integration techniques.
 Learners gain exposure to cutting-edge interconnect solutions, including 2.5D, 3D, and advanced substrate architectures.

-The program also covers essential topics such as thermal behavior, heat-spreading strategies, and simulation methods used to predict reliability.
+The program also covers essential topics such as thermal behaviour, heat-spreading strategies, and simulation methods for predicting reliability.
 Participants are guided through assembly flows, materials selection, and process considerations that influence yield and performance.
-The course emphasizes real-world decision-making when choosing optimal packaging solutions for various applications.
+The course emphasises real-world decision-making when choosing optimal packaging solutions for various applications.
 Through practical insights and conceptual understanding, attendees develop the ability to evaluate trade-offs in cost, performance, form factor, and manufacturability.
 Designed for engineers, students, and professionals, the workshop builds confidence in navigating the complexities of next-generation semiconductor packaging.

 # Pre-requisites